-Hydrocarbons with highly strained four-membered ring are synthesized via self-photosensitized [2+2] cycloaddition and hydrodeoxygenation using cyclohexene and isophorone as feedstocks, which show high density and high heat value.
-The photoreaction can take place selectively with isophorone as the self-sensitizer and reactant.
-The isophorone/cyclohexene co-cycloaddition has a much faster reaction rate than self-cycloaddition of isophorone, and both DFT calculation and photochemical kinetics show energy barrier for the former is much lower than the latter.
-Under optimal conditions, the selectivity of co-cycloaddition and self-cycloaddition can reach 93.3% and 94.9%, with isophorone conversion as 95.4% and 68.8%, respectively.
-In addition, a series of olefins can undergo the self-photosensitized [2+2] cycloaddition with isophorone smoothly in high selectivity.
-After hydrodeoxygenation, hydrocarbons derived from isophorone/cyclohexene mixture and pure isophorone (with an overall yield of 82.1% and 61.3%) have high density of 0.903 g mL-1 and 0.892 g mL-1 respectively, along with good cryogenic properties.
-Especially, the hydrocarbons synthesized through the photosensitized cycloaddition show considerably higher density and heat value compared with that derived from common C-C coupling route, attributed to the constructed strained cycles.
+Hydrocarbons with a highly strained four-membered ring are synthesized via self-photosensitized [2 + 2] cycloaddition and hydrodeoxygenation using cyclohexene and isophorone as feedstocks, which show high density and high heat values.
+Photoreaction can take place selectively with isophorone as a self-sensitizer and a reactant.
+Isophorone/cyclohexene co-cycloaddition has a much faster reaction rate than self-cycloaddition of isophorone, and both DFT calculations and photochemical kinetics show that the energy barrier for the former is much lower than that for the latter.
+Under optimal conditions, the selectivity of co-cycloaddition and self-cycloaddition can reach 93.3% and 94.9%, with isophorone conversion of 95.4% and 68.8%, respectively.
+In addition, a series of olefins can undergo self-photosensitized [2 + 2] cycloaddition with isophorone smoothly in high selectivity.
+After hydrodeoxygenation, hydrocarbons derived from isophorone/cyclohexene mixture and pure isophorone (with an overall yield of 82.1% and 61.3%) have high densities of 0.903 g mL−1 and 0.892 g mL−1, respectively, along with good cryogenic properties.
+Especially, the hydrocarbons synthesized through photosensitized cycloaddition show considerably higher density and heat values compared with those derived from a common C–C coupling route, which is attributed to the constructed strained cyclic structures.
 This work provides a new way for photosynthesis of high-energy-density hydrocarbons.